stappersg/vBook/src/tuto/0/ssl-tls.md

 ## Certificate / SNI

 The certificate resolution of the server is **exclusively** based on the [SNI](https://en.wikipedia.org/wiki/Server_Name_Indication) extension.
-Meaning both these command will produce an error.
+Meaning both these commands will produce an error.

 ```sh
 openssl s_client -starttls smtp -crlf -connect 192.168.1.254:25